 Our hospital offers PennHIP X-Rays, a diagnostic method developed by the University of Pennsylvania Hip Improvement Program (PennHIP) that uses unique x-ray views of a dog's hips to accurately identify and quantify joint laxity, or “loose” hips, often a predictor of hip dysplasia.

-Reputable breeders and our veterinarians both use PennHIP X-rays as a screening tool for hip dysplasia.
+Both reputable breeders and our veterinarians use PennHIP X-rays as a screening tool for hip dysplasia.
 The use of PennHIP X-rays has proven to be one of the best techniques available to screen dogs for this condition.

 PennHIP X-rays are performed only by veterinarians who have been certified by the PennHIP organization.
 These certified veterinarians have received special training to ensure proper technique and have also demonstrated consistency with their technique.